pact-foundation/pact-python/docker/README.md

 docker build -t pactfoundation:python311 -f docker/py311.Dockerfile .
 ```

-And then to run you will need:
+To then run the tests and exit, you will need:

 ```bash
 docker run -it --rm -v "$(pwd)":/home pactfoundation:python311